adityas129/blog/content/readings.md

 # books

+List of Books I'm currently reading

+* Tribes of Mentors
+* Can't Hurt Me
+* Atomic Habits

-List of all books that I have read and their reviews
+List of all books that I have read and would recommend

 * Skin in the Game by Taleb
 * Meditations by Aurelius